True Power: Why the Wise Don’t Chase It

 The powerful often demand attention.

-The wise command presence without needing to try.
+The wise command presence, without needing to try.

-Think about it have you ever met someone whose mere presence felt grounding?
+Think about it.
+Have you ever met someone whose mere presence felt grounding?
 Someone who didn’t need to prove anything, yet you left the conversation changed?

 That’s not performance.
 That’s alignment.